-The middle-school program at the River Farm Cooperative School (RFC) offers a unique experience for students in the 6th, 7th, and 8th grades who are entering a developmental stage where they are equally interested in learning about their own identity and the world around them.
+The middle-school program at the River Farm Cooperative School (RFC) offers a unique and challenging academic experience for students in the 6th, 7th, and 8th grades who are entering a developmental stage where they are equally interested in learning about their own identity and the world around them.
 Some key features of the RFC program include:

 Program: Dimensions Math

 Dimensions math is the follow-on program to the elementary-level Singapore math program at RFC.
 Both of these programs employ a wonderful scaffolding method of adding new skills, slowly and intuitively, while also circling back to review old skills.